SoftwareHeritage/swh-docs/docs/user/using_data/index.rst

 The latter two are currently not hosted publicly.
-However, you can run your own using the same data we have on your own computers, by download the "Compressed graph" files from the :ref:`swh-graph-dataset`.
+However, you can run your own using the same data we have on your own computers, by downloading the "Compressed graph" files from the :ref:`swh-graph-dataset`.

 Beware that this is resource-intensive, as the full dataset takes about 150GB of disk and RAM for each of the two graphs (forward and backward edges);
-and swapping severely affects its performance.
+and swapping severely affects its performance, which defeats the purpose of swh-graph.

 Producing this dataset is computationally intensive, and is not yet automated;
 so it is currently published only once a year.